The Alden Welt Options

 270 Degree Welt – Note how the welt line (stitching) stops at the heel.

 So, what are the advantages between the different types of welts and attachment styles?
-Frankly, the difference in terms of performance is minimal, some would say that the split-reverse, due to having the vertical piece of leather, is slightly more waterproof.
+Frankly, the difference in terms of performance is minimal, some would say that the storm welt, due to having the vertical piece of leather, is slightly more waterproof.
 The main difference is aesthetic.

 Changing the welt can impact the perceived formality of a shoe.
-Flat Welts are considered to be more formal than Split-Reverse Welts.
+Flat Welts are considered to be more formal than Storm Welts or Pre-Stitched Reverse Welts.
 270 degree welts are more formal than 360 degree welts.
 This is why Alden typically puts a 270 degree, flat welt on their Full-Strap Loafer and the 360 degree, flat welt on their Penny Loafer.
 You will also typically see 270 degree welts on Balmorals and 360 degree welts on Bluchers.

 The more formal, Full-Strap design containing a 270 degree welt.